elastisys/security-review/README.md

 #### Access control

-1. How is access managed to this google cloud Test/QA environment?
+1. How is access managed to this Test/QA environment?
 (Role based, per user etc)

 #### Test data

 1. How is test data created/sourced?

-2. Does data come from google cloud production data?
+2. Does data come from production data?

     1. If yes, is it anonymised?